 How to Talk to Your Teen About Opioid Drugs

 Many parents don't believe their teen would ever misuse opioids.
-As someone who works with youth in recovery, however, I'm here to tell you that it can and does happen even in the "best" of families.
+I'm here to tell you that it can and does happen even in the "best" of families.

-There are many factors contributing to these awful statistics, including the emergence of illegally manufactured fentanyl, which can be up to 100 times more potent than morphine.
-Because fentanyl also is being mixed with other illicit drugs like heroin, a much smaller amount can lead to a deadly overdose very quickly.
+Opioids are the most common cause of fatal poisonings in young children.
+There are many factors contributing to death caused by opioids, including the emergence of illegally manufactured fentanyl, which can be up to 100 times more potent than morphine.
+Because fentanyl is being mixed with other illicit drugs like heroin, a much smaller amount can lead to a deadly overdose very quickly.
+But some good news is that from 2021 to 2022, the rate of drug overdose deaths decreased among adults ages 15 to 24.

-What astounds me is the number of kids I see in our program who have never had a conversation with their parents about drugs and their dangers.
+It amazes me how many young people have never discussed drugs and their dangers with their parents.
 Factual information from a caring adult can make a huge difference.
 In fact, research shows that teens who are educated at home about the risks of drug use are 50% less likely to use drugs than teens who are not taught about the dangers at home.

 - First and foremost, get educated.
 Learn the facts about what various drugs are and their effects on the body and brain.
 Even if your teen already knows everything (as many teens think they do), they're much more likely to listen if you really know what you're talking about.